caseif/Argus/README.md

 ## License

-Argus is made available under the [MIT license](https://opensource.org/licenses/MIT).
+Argus is made available under the [LGPLv3 license](https://opensource.org/licenses/LGPL-3.0).
 You may use, modify, and distribute the project within its terms.

+While modifications to static modules must be distributed under the same license, dynamically linked plug-in modules need not be, nor do any resources (including scripts) used alongside the engine, whether on the filesystem or in packaged form.